apache/datafusion/datafusion/proto/README.md

   under the License.
 -->

-# `datafusion-proto`: Apache Arrow DataFusion Proto Serialization / Deserialization
+# `datafusion-proto`: Apache Arrow DataFusion Protobuf Serialization / Deserialization

 This crate contains code to convert Apache Arrow [DataFusion] plans to and from bytes, which can be useful for sending plans over the network, for example